leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: dryeyes-symptoms_signs-cornearefractive
 - What are the symptoms of dry eyes?
+- How do I know if I have dry eyes
+- Can dry eyes harm my eyes
+- My eyesight keeps going blur on and off, why
+- I always feel poking pain in my eye
 - Why do I get tearing with dry eyes?
 - Which symptoms are linked to eye dryness?
 - What symptoms do patients with dry eyes have?